The IT world never stops evolving. Now that Cloud Computing is fairly mainstream, look for “Fog Computing” to take center stage.

 - Edge analytics

-Fog Computing enables support for IoT deployments by solving the current Cloud challenges of network bandwidth, latency, security and reliability.
-Thanks to its wide geographical distribution, the Fog paradigm is well-positioned to support real time big data and analytics.
+At the end of the day, it’s got the potential to enable support for IoT deployments by solving the current Cloud challenges of network bandwidth, latency, security and reliability.
+Thanks to its wide geographical distribution, the Fog paradigm is well-positioned to support real-time big data and analytics.
 Just as a fog bank in nature hugs the earth, Fog Computing will hug its densely distributed data collection points.

-Fog Computing isn’t quite mainstream yet.
-But when it is, Nettology will be ready and able to help.
+Now, this technology isn’t quite mainstream yet.
+But when it is, we’ll be ready to help your business make the most of it and harness its power.
 Nettology has Cisco certified (CCNP) engineers to help design, configure, install and support the Cisco environment that’s the right fit for your business.

 We’ll learn more about your situation, and help you make the best decision for your business.